 ONCE I AM ACCEPTED TO MY HOME DEPARTMENT, HOW DO I APPLY TO EEB?

-Email the following four documents in advance of the annual deadlines (July 15 and January 15) to email@example.com:
+In a single email, send the following four documents in advance of the annual deadlines (July 15 and January 15) to email@example.com:

 - The EEB Graduate Program Application